Whether a tranquil getaway or an adventure vacation, Utila and Utila Lodge provide a perfect escape!

 Sloping walls on our South side, sheer drop offs on our North, wreck diving and sea mounds just minutes from our harbor, provide you endless diving opportunities.
 Being centrally located, Utila Lodge is able to provide access to Utila’s entire repertoire of great dive sites.

 And let’s not forget the largest fish in the sea!
-Our Whale sharks!
+Our whale sharks!

 Utila has long been known as a “hot-spot” for Whale Shark activity due to it’s proximity to the Continental Shelf and strong upwelling currents.
+Their natural migratory and feeding patterns means that these gentle giants are a year round sight here in Utila.
+Peak season (February-July) is well known for providing more frequent and consistent sightings.

 The Whale Shark & Oceanic Research Center (WSORC) operates one of the few, year-round whale shark monitoring and research centers in the world.
 Their devoted staff of scientists and volunteers works tirelessly at maintaining and restoring the aquatic environment of Honduras, while continuing the standards of ethical research which have made WSORC the authority on Utila’s whale shark population and coral reef ecosystem for the past 10 years.